K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 - **Description**

-	Create empty file for package for release in dir
+	Create an empty file for a package for release in dir

 - **Parameter**